Jpaku93/Digit-Recognition-App/readme.md

 # Overview
-Basic CNN trained on the mnist digit dataset is applied to a drawing application using hand gesture implemented with media pipe. <br\ >
+Basic CNN trained on the mnist digit dataset is applied to a drawing application using hand gesture implemented with media pipe.

-Pinch two fingers to draw <br\ >
+Pinch two fingers to draw
-Slap the drawing to restart <br \>
+Slap the drawing to restart

 # Setup